Zune Thoughts: An International Zune User's Guide

 Posted by Jason Dunn in "Zune Talk" @ 08:00 AM

 The world is a big place, full of people who love gadgets.
 When a company decides to release a piece of technology in a single country rather than a world-wide release, it never stops determined people from getting the technology.
 Like a modern-day Robin Hood, eBay is the primary conduit for re-distributing technology marvels from the "haves" to the "have-nots" (profit for the eBay seller is the motive, however).
-The Zune is one such product, released only in the US of A so far.
+The Zune HD is one such product, released only in the US of A so far.
 I happen to live in Canada, and can't buy the Zune in my country, or use much of the online functionality - not without a little creativity that is.
-Welcome to the International Zune User's Guide: everything you need to know about being one of those clandestine folks acquiring and using a Zune in a country where Microsoft doesn't officially support you.
+Welcome to the International Zune User's Guide: everything you need to know about being one of those clandestine folks acquiring and using a Zune HD in a country where Microsoft doesn't officially support you.
+Everything in this article is from the perspective of someone who lives in Canada, so there may be slight variations depending on where you are in the world.

 Purchasing the Product